tabarra/txAdmin/docs/dev_notes.md

 - testing
     - improve and use `list-dependencies.js` as part of the test workflow
 - drop usage of `const console = consoleFactory(modulename);`
-    - instead do `const console = console.scope('xxxx')`
+    - instead do `const console = console.tag('xxxx')`
-    - bonus point if it can backtrack the stack or file path to add the context automatically
+    - need to be careful with the import order, but it's possible
+    - may need to break the globalData.ts into two different files
 - Consider using Blob
     - https://developer.mozilla.org/en-US/docs/Web/API/Blob
     - https://chatgpt.com/c/670bf1f6-8ee4-8001-a731-3a219266d4c1
+- fix double server boot message:
+    - happens when some page starts the server and redirects you to the live console
+    - you join the room and gets initial data (directly from logger)
+    - while the websocket out buffer still haven't sent the boot message

 ## Tentative Database Changes